 As noted elsewhere in this report, the current and 2005 projects focused on SEQ as that is the growth area in Australia.
-While these results are expected to be directly relevant in the other warm weather states of the Northern Territory and Western Australia, the Project Agreement requires that the lot-rating methodology be relevant to all Australian states.
+While these results are expected to be directly relevant in the other warm weather states of the Northern Territory and Western Australia, the Project

+Agreement requires that the lot-rating methodology be relevant to all Australian states.
 As all climates zones throughout Australia have the potential for passive cooling through natural ventilation in the warmer months, the findings from this project will be examined in this wider context.
 As a first step, the capital city wind roses for Sydney, Melbourne, Adelaide and Perth are at Appendix F - .
 Similar data can be obtained from the BoM for Darwin.
-The next report, will also briefly examine current sub-divisional practices as they relate to designing to maximise passive heating and cooling in each state.
+A subsequent report will provide an overview of current sub-divisional practices as they relate to designing to maximise passive heating and cooling in each state.